- The May Term in Luxembourg

 Students may enroll in only one of the two courses offered each May Term.
 Enrolled Clark and Holy Cross students will receive normal day-college credit (1 full unit) upon successful completion of a course.
 Students from other schools must make arrangements to have credits transferred to their home institution (1 Clark unit is equivalent to 4 credits).
 All courses are taught in English.

-Open to first-year students.
-This course has no prerequisites.
+The course has no prerequisites.
 It fulfills the History Perspective at Clark.
-At Holy Cross it is approved for the Historical Studies Common Area, the Peace and Conflict Studies concentration, and counts as a European history course toward the History major.
+At The College of the Holy Cross, it is approved for the Historical Studies Common Area, the Peace and Conflict Studies concentration, and counts as a European history course towards the History major.

 Human Rights Through Literature (Comparative Literature 177) will be taught by Robert Tobin, Professor of Foreign Languages and Literatures.
 This course analyzes the historical evolution of human rights in Western Europe through literary texts.
 We will focus on significant events in history that lead to the development of human rights, particularly the French Revolution and the Holocaust, while thinking about what aspects of modernity and, especially, gender complicate our understanding of human rights.
 We will read Charles Dickens's Tale of Two Cities, Franz Kafka's The Trial, Anne Frank's Diary, and Romain Gary's The Life Before Us.
 All texts will be read in English, but we will be particularly interested in the way that language and culture inflect the understanding of human rights.
 An integral part of the course are the planned field trips to such destinations as the European Court of Human Rights in Strasbourg, France, and the Jewish Museum in Frankfurt, Germany, as well as local human organizations in Luxembourg.